josmar-crwdstffng/angular/aio/content/guide/testing.md

 Application integration specs can test the interactions of multiple parts spread across folders and modules.
-They don't really belong to any part in particular, so they don't have a natural home next to any one file.
+They do not really belong to any part in particular, so they do not have a natural home next to any one file.

-It's often better to create an appropriate folder for them in the `tests` directory.
+It is often better to create an appropriate folder for them in the `tests` directory.

 Of course specs that test the test helpers belong in the `test` folder, next to their corresponding helper files.